-The Tracker, by Tom Brown
+The Tracker, Tom Brown (Berkeley Publishing Group: New York, 1979)

 Stalking Wolf was one of the last Apaches to be trained in the old ways, by elders who were still wild and free.
 The wilderness was his home, church, and school.
 He could follow tracks on a dark night – by blind touch.
 He could perceive the trail of a mouse across dry gravel.
 His stalking skills allowed him to sneak up on deer and touch them, an ability that some modern hunters no longer have.
 He earned his name by touching a wolf, a nearly impossible feat.
 He could read the patterns of the land – the smells, the snapping twigs, the alarm calls of animals, or the sudden silence of the bird music.
 He was completely in tune with the land, both physically and spiritually.

 Stalking Wolf taught Tom and Rick for eight years.
 ‘He taught us to make use of everything, to live with the least disruption of the earth, to revere what we took from the woods, to master our fear, to hone our special skills sharper and sharper, to expand our senses and our awareness, to live in the space of the moment and to understand eternity.’
 The boys learned tracking, stalking, awareness, self-control, survival skills, and spiritual consciousness.
 They spent all their free time outdoors, studying nature, and practicing their skills.
 They rarely saw their parents on weekends or summer vacations.